jonnonz1/nz-statute-book/acts/public/2008/new-zealand-geographic-board-nga-pou-taunaha-o-aotearoa-act-2008.md

 (1) This section and sections 17 to 21 apply, in relation to a geographic feature within the territorial limits of New Zealand, to a proposal for an official geographic name—
   (a) submitted to the Board under section 15; or
   (b) made by the Board under section 10(1)﻿(a) to (d) (unless the exceptions provided for under subpart 2 apply).
-(2) Before the Board assigns, approves, or alters an official geographic name or recorded name, or discontinues the use of an official geographic name or recorded name, the Board must give public notice of the proposal—
+(2) Subject to section 24, before the Board assigns, approves, or alters an official geographic name or recorded name, or discontinues the use of an official geographic name or recorded name, the Board must give public notice of the proposal—
   (a) in the Gazette; and
   (b) as soon as practicable after it has been gazetted, at least once—
     (i) in a newspaper, periodical publication, or other news publication that circulates nationally, or by any other practicable means (including electronic media); and